• Login

 • What will happen to property prices (17%)

-The State of the Property Nation 2018 report also revealed only a few landlords would admit they understood recent law changes and how they would impact the buy to let market.
+The State of the Property Nation 2018 report also revealed only a few landlords would admit they understood recent law changes and how they would impact the buy-to-let market.

 • 37% had no idea mortgage interest tax relief was changing